-In addition, The Accafellas have competed multiple times in the International Championship for Collegiate Acapella (ICCA).
-They have won awards at these competitions for their arrangements and soloists, most notably advancing to the regional semi-finals in 2008, 2013, and 2015.
-In the 2012 ICCA Quarterfinals, the Accafellas received two awards: Best Soloist (Joe Caigoy for "Without You") and Best Arrangment (Jake Przybyla, Duncan Cooper and Richard Hofmeister for "Clocks").
+The Accafellas have competed multiple times in the International Championship for Collegiate A Cappella (ICCA).
+We have won numerous awards over the years at ICCA, most notably advancing to the regional semi-finals in 2008, 2013, and 2015.
+In the 2012 ICCA Quarterfinals, the Accafellas received awards for Best Soloist (Joe Caigoy, "Without You") and Best Arrangment (Jake Przybyla, Duncan Cooper and Richard Hofmeister for "Clocks").
 In 2015, The Accafellas placed 2nd in their ICCA Regional Quarterfinal sending them to the Sectional Semifinals in Ann Arbor.
-Their set included Hozier's "Take Me to Church" (Solo: Connor Ralph), Sam Smith's "Lay Me Down" (Solo: Andrew Lee), and Fall Out Boy's "Centuries" (Solo: Brad Larsen).
+Their set included Hozier's "Take Me to Church" (Soloist, Connor Ralph), Sam Smith's "Lay Me Down" (Soloist, Andrew Lee), and Fall Out Boy's "Centuries" (Soloist, Brad Larsen).
 In 2015, they took third place in the quarterfinals.
-There setlist consisted of a Motown Medley ("I Want You Back", "Please Mrs. Postman", "Superstition", "Easy", "Tracks of my Tears", "My Girl"), Allen Stone's "Satisfaction", and The Weeknd's "In The Night".
+Their setlist consisted of a Motown Medley ("I Want You Back", "Please Mrs. Postman", "Superstition", "Easy", "Tracks of my Tears", "My Girl"), Allen Stone's "Satisfaction", and The Weeknd's "In The Night".
 In 2018, the Accafellas placed fourth in the ICCA Great Lakes Quaterfinal at Grand Ledge High School and received the award for Outstanding Soloist (Daniel Dade, "Blindside").